 Niall Raben cuts inside in a game at the Kings Dome in North West Zaandam, just North of Amsterdam.
 The Kings Dome is the world’s first indoor street football facility.

 Founder of AKKA Magazine, Nitan Sing, in his home workspace in Diemen, Amsterdam.

 An early AKKA tape of Soufiane Touzani, who is now a national star.

 Shirt from an early Amsterdam street football tournament.
-Nitan Sing and several others involved in the formation of the early street football scene came from the Amsterdam Hip-Hop circuit.
-The result is visible in the style conscious nature of the street ballers; Edson Sabajo who was involved in this early tournament went on to found the street wear label, Patta.
+Nitan Sing and several others involved in the the early street football tournaments came from the Amsterdam Hip-Hop and graffiti scene.
+The result is visible in the style conscious nature of the street ballers; Edson Sabajo who was founded this early tournament went on to found the street wear label, Patta.